cloudmesh/classes/docs/source/i524/technologies.rst

 199. DB2
 200. SQL Server

      SQL Server :cite:`www-sqlserver-wiki` is a relational database management system from Microsoft.
 As of Jan 2017, SQL Server is available in below editions

      1. Standard - consists of core database engine
      2. Web - low cost edition for web hosting
      3. Business Intelligence - includes standard edition and business intelligence tools like PowerPivot, PowerBI, Master Data Services
      4. Enterprise - consists of core database engine and enterprise services like cluster manager
      5. SQL Server Azure - :cite:`www-azuresql` core database engine
         integrated with Microsoft Azure cloud platform and available in platform-as-a-service mode.

      Ross Mistry and Stacia Misner in :cite:`book-sqlserver` explain the technical architecture of SQL Server in OLTP(online transaction processing), hybrid cloud and business intelligence modes.

+     **IMPROVE: It is inappropriate to mention authors**

 201. SQLite
 202. MySQL